TestWeaver: Execution-aware, Feedback-driven Regression Testing Generation with Large Language Models: Test Generation Workflow

-By supplying both the logical structure of the code and the actual values encountered during execution, the LLM is provided with a dual perspective: the static control and data flow from the backward slice, and the dynamic information under a nearly-covering test case.
+The structure of the prompts are outlined in Table~\ref{tab:prompt_templates}.
+By supply\-ing both the logical structure of the code and the actual values~encountered during execution, the LLM is provided with a dual perspective: the static control and data flow from the backward slice, and the dynamic information under a nearly-covering test case.
 This enriched input guides the LLM to generate a new test case that corrects the previous failure, often by flipping the one condition needed to reach the target line that needs to be covered.
 This idea is inspired by the Concolic Testing approach~\cite{sen2005cute,godefroid2005dart}, where conditions in a path constraint are flipped to generate new test cases that explore alternative execution paths.
-However, instead of relying on an SMT solver to find inputs that satisfy the modified constraint, we use the LLM to generate the new test case directly.
-The structure of the prompt is outlined in Table~\ref{tab:prompt_templates}.2.
+However, instead of relying on a SMT solver to find inputs that satisfy the modified constraint, we use the LLM to generate the new test case directly.

+{{After a target statement is covered or skipped, multiple uncovered statements may remain. {\tool} sorts those not-yet-covered statements according to their appearance order in the execution trace and select the first one in that order. }}